quarterpast/Elessar/readme.md

 Installation
 ------------
-Elessar is available via npm and Bower:
+Elessar is available via npm and Bower, and as [standalone files](/dist):

 ```
 npm install elessar